 In September 1997, a merger of a wholly-owned subsidiary of the Company and StemCells, Inc. was completed in the form of a purchase.
-Through the merger, the Company acquired StemCells for a purchase price totaling approximately \$9,475,000, consisting of 1,320,691 shares of the Company's common stock and options and warrants for the purchase of 259,296 common shares at nominal consideration, valued at \$7,900,000 in the aggregate, the assumption of certain liabilities of \$934,000 and transaction costs of \$641,000.
-The purchase price was allocated, through a valuation, to license agreements valued at \$1,131,000 to be amortized over three years and acquired research and development of \$8,344,000 which has been expensed.
-As part of the acquisition of StemCells, Richard M. Rose, M.D., became President, Chief Executive Officer and a director of the Company and Dr. Irving Weissman became a director of the Company.
+Through the merger, the Company acquired StemCells for a purchase price totaling approximately \$9,475,000, consisting of 1,320,691 shares of the Company's Common Stock and options and warrants for the purchase of 259,296 of CytoTherapeutics' Common Shares at nominal consideration, valued at \$7,900,000 in the aggregate, the assumption of certain liabilities of \$934,000 and transaction costs of \$641,000.
+The purchase price was allocated, through a valuation, to license agreements valued at \$1,131,000, to be amortized over three years, and to acquired research and development of \$8,344,000 which has been expensed.
+As part of the acquisition of StemCells, Richard M. Rose, MD, became President, Chief Executive Officer and a director of the Company and Dr. Irving Weissman became a director of the Company.